 As you continue promoting content that people want to engage with, creating personalized one to one email content should be at the top of your to-do list.
 The more people feel connected to content, the more they’ll engage and likely even purchase.

 Your work doesn’t end just because you’ve sent a one to one email, though.
-Ensuring the recipients’ post-click experience is optimized with a dedicated post-click landing page is just as important.
-And don’t stop there — get even more out of your post-click opportunities with the guide below.
+Ensuring the recipients’ post-click landing page is optimized with a dedicated post-click landing page is just as important.